jamestomasino/blog.tomasino.org/content/post/nanowrimo.md

 Next month is the tenth anniversary of [NaNoWriMo][].
 That's the National Novel Writing Month, for those not in the know.
 The goal of the event is to write 50,000 words in 30 days.
 That's 1667 words a day, or about 3 pages in Word.
-The timeline is agressive because that's what authors really need.
+The timeline is aggressive because that's what authors really need.
 I know as well as the next writer how easy it is to get wrapped up in editing as you go.
 You write a sentence, then rewrite it for hours until it's perfect.
 With NaNoWriMo, that's just not an